Virtual Karts

 Virtual Karts is a video game developed by MPS Labs and published by MicroProse for DOS in 1995.

 Gameplay

-Virtual Karts is a go-kart simulation game.
+Virtual Karts is a go-kart race simulation game.

 Reception

 Next Generation reviewed the PC version of the game, rating it three stars out of five, and stated that "It would have been a much better game if MPS Labs would have committed to the arcade quality and thrown in a few power-ups to supercharge your kart along the way.
 At the very least, it would have made things interesting."